kumaresan-subramani/ej2-blaz-doc/src/common/appearance/icons.md

 # Icons Library

-The Syncfusion JavaScript library provides the set of `base64` formatted font icons, that can be utilized in the web application.
+The Syncfusion Blazor library provides the set of `base64` formatted font icons, that can be utilized in the web application.

-## Steps to use icons library
+## Steps to Use Icon

-1. Add the class name `e-icons` to the HTML element which needs to render the icon.
-This class contains the font-family and common property of font icons.
+1. Add a class `e-icons` to the HTML element that shows the icon.
+This class contains the font-family and common property of the font icons.

 2. Add the icon class with corresponding icon content from the [available icons](#available-icons).
 For example, the below code snippet represents the search icon class.